arupDash/GL-student-performance-review-app/README.md

 3. Run `npm install` to install all the dependencies
 4. Run `npm start`..

-With these steps it should spin up a development server http://localhost:3000 and open the wep page on your lcoal machine and bring up the application.
+With these steps a development server should spin up, serving the wep application @http://localhost:3000

 ***This application make use of boootstrap.css CDN link.
 Please stay connected to internet for better experience***